vogdan/sendmail/README.md

                                * email address;
                                * multiple email addresses separated by ',';
                                * a file containing email addresses, one on each line.
+      -b BODY, --body BODY  Text file containing message body -R TXT_FILE, --rotate TXT_FILE
+                        Text file containing subjects and message bodies.
+                        The script would send the first subject/body for the first time it's triggered, the second subject/body the next time, etc.

+                        Accepted file structure:

+                        []
+                        [SUBJECT]
+                        Some Subject
+                        [BODY]
+                        Some body (can be multiline)
+                        ---
+                        [X]
+                        [SUBJECT]
+                        Some other subject
+                        [BODY]
+                        Some other body (can be multiline)
+                        ---

+                        ...

+                        The script will cycle through pairs of subjects and bodies.
+                        "[X]" marks the pair to start from.

-      -b BODY, --body BODY  Text file containing message body -sig SIGNATURE, --signature SIGNATURE - optional - Text file containing signature
+      -sig SIGNATURE, --signature SIGNATURE - optional - Text file containing signature